Author: Leon Wimmenhoeve

 With the upcoming stricter privacy laws, GDPR, a lot of website owners are asking themselves if their site is ready for this new law.
 Right now we’re working on a plugin which will help you get your site ready.
 Let Complianz handle the GDPR for your website!
 The Complianz GDPR plugin will generate the required privacy statement, cookie statement and other required documents (like the processing contract) for you based on your website configuration, used cookies, and your answers to

-Really Simple SSL and GDPR
+Really Simple Security and GDPR

 htaccess redirect to https may cause redirect to 401.shtml when using password protection